 The History of Saint Eusebius of Caesarea

-He had a leather coat, and his food was chickpeas and milled grains; sometimes he even ate dried figs.
+He had a leather coat, and his food was chickpeas and milled grains; sometimes, he ate dried figs.

-And when many people came to him and disturbed his peace, he went to a monastery which was nearby, and making himself a little enclosure in the corner of the wall, he went there to relieve himself according to his customary need.
-With such hardships, he lived over ninety years and then moved to the Lord.
+And when many people came to him and disturbed his peace, he went to a monastery nearby and made himself a little enclosure in the corner of the wall; he went there to relieve himself according to his daily need.
+He lived over ninety years with such hardships and then moved to the Lord.

 - Variations utilized in English incorporate Esabio, Esavio, Esavius, Eusebio, Eusebio, Eusaio, Eusavio, Eusebios, Euseby, Eusebio, and Eusebius.
 Eusebio (Spanish), Eusebio (Italian, Portuguese, and Spanish), and Eusébio (Portuguese) are unfamiliar variations of Eusebius.